farshidhesami/machine_learning_01/README.md

    - R-squared (R2) :
       - This is a statistical measure that represents the goodness of fit of a regression model.
 A higher R-squared indicates a better fit for the model.

 - 16- The purpose of add a code in Expriement.ipynb is to show a End-To-End project and how to create any pipeline and prediction pipeline and how to combine a end-to-end project .

+- Note : Inside a research folder we create a "01_data_ingestion.ipynb" its first stage .

-- Data ingestion :
+### Stage 01 Data ingestion :

 - 17- How to see a dataset in URL ?
 - 18- Inside a research folder add other folder "01_data_ingestion.ipynb" .
 - 19- "A- update config.yaml", Go to "config.yaml" and add a code as a "artifacts_root" and "data_ingestion" .